 I didn’t think the recommended books would have titles like How to Party Until Dawn and Still Make It to Work (even though that could be valuable advice for any demographic), but on first glance that certainly was the message.

 Then the opening line of the article told me that “the media is dead wrong.”
-Not a terribly original statement; it’s been uttered countless times by countless groups who took offense to some piece of reporting.
+Not a terribly original statement.
+This has been uttered countless times by countless groups who took offense to some piece of reporting.
 But it was obvious what the author was going for.
 So far, this was straight out of Content Strategy 101.

 Normally I would have begged off at this point to find something worth my time, but I wanted to learn what these five life-changing books were just enough to keep reading.
 So for the next three paragraphs, I read about a few awesome 20-somethings doing awesome things and learned that I, too, could be an awesome 20-something.
 All I needed to do is read five books.

-I’m going to skip over the actual list and move to the end of the article, where we learn, in author Alex Banayan’s italicized biographical statement, this piece is a plug for his upcoming book and a call to sign up for his newsletter.
+I’m going to skip over the actual list and move to the end of the article, where we learn, in author Alex Banayan’s italicized biographical statement, this piece is a plug for his upcoming book.
+At the end it included a call to action to sign up for his newsletter.
 Standard practice, sure, but it felt a little smarmy.

 I’ve got nothing against Mr. Banayan.
 He seems like a smart guy with a bright future.
 But he’s 21, and while that’s technically 20-something, I’m not convinced he’s qualified to tell other 20-somethings what they need to read in order to realize their full potential, no matter how successful he himself may be.
 He does make some good points in his article, tough.
 I agree with his statements about “age vs. stage” and finding the right path for oneself, but there’s still a whole lot of living that goes on between 21 and 29 he has yet to experience.